Best Data Analysis Software in 2026: Free and Paid

 - TL;DR

-- What Counts as Data Analysis Software
+- What Counts as Analysis Software

-- Free Data Analysis Software
+- Free Options

 - Free vs Paid: How to Decide

-- by Team Size
+- Picks by Team Size

 - Where AI-Native Software Fits